Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 - Taxes

-Generally, your creditor has to sue you over the debt and a court hearing has to take place before a judge can order wage garnishment.
-Your creditor also has to make you aware of the hearing and give you the chance to oppose the garnishment.
-However, a court hearing is not needed if the debt is for unpaid child support, student loans, or taxes.
+In general, your creditor has to sue you over the debt, and a court hearing and judgment must occur before a judge can order your employer to garnish wages.
+Your creditor must also inform you of the hearing and allow you to oppose the garnishment.
+However, a court hearing is unnecessary if the debt is for unpaid child support, student loans, or taxes.

-Wage garnishment can make a bad financial situation even worse for people who depend on every bit of their paychecks to get by.
-Thankfully, there are several different ways to stop wage garnishment, lower the amount being garnished, or avoid it in the first place.
+Wage garnishment can worsen a bad financial situation for people who depend on every bit of their paychecks to get by.
+Thankfully, there are different ways to stop wage garnishment, lower the garnishment amount, or avoid it in the first place.

 Some people facing wage garnishment and other serious debt problems look to bankruptcy to regain control of their finances.
-Filing for bankruptcy stops most wage garnishment and also prevents creditors from seeking new garnishment orders against you.
+Filing for bankruptcy, regardless of whether it's Chapter 7 bankruptcy or any other type, stops most wage garnishment and prevents creditors from seeking new garnishment orders against you.

-This is because when you file bankruptcy, an automatic injunction called an "automatic stay" is put into place.
-The automatic stay comes from the U.S. Bankruptcy Code and prevents creditors, collections agencies, and even some government entities from pursuing you for the debts you owe while your bankruptcy case is in progress.
+This is because when you file bankruptcy, the court puts an automatic injunction called an automatic stay into place.
+The automatic stay comes from the U.S. Bankruptcy Code.
+It prevents creditors, collections agencies, and even some government entities from pursuing you for the debts you owe while your bankruptcy case is in progress.

 The main purpose of the automatic stay is to give you some time and breathing room while the trustee overseeing your case looks over your bankruptcy petition, debts, assets, and income.